 When Ford launched the Fiesta for 2011, they had a head start.
-Two years earlier in 2009, they’d brought 100 European Fiestas to the U.S. and created the Fiesta Movement.
+Two years earlier, in 2009, they’d brought 100 European Fiestas to the U.S. and created the Fiesta Movement.
 Thousands of consumers submitted entries to be chosen as one of 100 digital influencers given the keys to a Fiesta for six months.

 They had a head start when Ford started the Fiesta for 2011.
-Thousands of consumers submitted entries to be selected as among 100 digital influencers given the keys to your Fiesta for half a year.
+Thousands of consumers submitted entries to be selected as 100 digital influencers given the keys to your Fiesta for half a year.

-Above all, it brought top-of-mind awareness for the Fiesta nameto a fresh generation of motorists.
+Above all, it brought top-of-mind awareness for the Fiesta name to a fresh generation of motorists.

-As with the first Fiesta Movement, there will also be be monthly assignments to finish.
-This time around a modest percent of the autos will be allowed for alumni, present Fiesta owners and stars.
-Each month have a specific assignment for the theme and a theme.
+As with the first Fiesta Movement, there will also be monthly assignments to finish.
+A modest percentage of the autos will be allowed for alumni, present Fiesta owners, and stars this time around.
+Each month has a specific assignment for the theme and a theme.
 The monthly themes are meant to emphasize distinct options that come with the Fiesta.
-In 2013, Ford will partner with the Bonoaroo Music Festival, the Summer X Games and American Idol.
-Part of the venture will give Fiesta representatives inside accessibility to these occasions, including behind the scenes looks at Idol.
+In 2013, Ford will partner with the Bonnaroo Music Festival, the Summer X Games, and American Idol.
+Part of the venture will give Fiesta representatives inside accessibility to these occasions, including bridal behind the scenes.

 - Ford Credit